DataScientest-Studio/juin23_bde_opa/README.md

 # OPA Project

+## Run with Docker Compose

+Once the secrets are installed (see next paragraph), services can be started using a simple : `docker compose up -d`.

+The dashboard will be available on http://localhost:8050

+The API documentation will be available on http://localhost:8000/docs

 ## Secrets

 The app secrets are kept within a `app_data/secrets` directory whose content is not versioned for obvious reasons.